QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-thread_safety.md

 - It can only refer to copies or thread-safe copies / move / borrows of objects that are declared outside of its scope or that can be escaped from its scope (notably all pointers need to be dereferenced in a thread_safe way).
+- It can only have parameter that are passed by copy, move, or typed as thread safe.

 For example the following is illegal: